ethanpailes/debug-here/README.md

 You can probably see the problem, but I can't because I'm helpless without a debugger.
 In order to figure out what is going on, I'm going to pull in debug-here to help me out.
-First, I'll make sure that the debug-here gdb shim is installed with `cargo install debug-here-gdb-wrapper`.
+First, I'll make sure that the debug-here debugger shim is installed with `cargo install debug-here-gdb-wrapper`.
 Now, I'll add debug-here to my factorial crate's `Cargo.toml`.

 ```